BlwAvg/helpers/Kea Stork Installation.md

 ##Notes
 - Stork Server does not read the /etc/stork/server.env by default when calling the binary directly (not using systemd).
+-	Obviously modify the script with command with sudo if using a non-root user
 - Kea Services
   - isc-kea-dhcp4 — Kea DHCPv4 server package
   - isc-kea-dhcp6 — Kea DHCPv6 server package